markuspluna/OBXwhitepaper/Whitepaper.md

    Latera is a personal investor.
 He has read about the high-interest rates bitcoin (BTC) savings accounts offer, and would like to open one.
 However, the volatility of cryptocurrency is a major deterrent.
 He comes across a tool called OptionBlox that allows him to enter into a future contract guaranteeing him an exchange rate of 1BTC:$8000USD in 1 year's time.
 He enters into the contract and opens a savings account with his BTC.

 2. **Developing Country Use Case:**
 Investors in developing countries often do not have efficient global market access.
-They lack access to local brokers, international brokers often do not allow them to open accounts, it can be hard for them to obtain foreign currency, and governments can have regulations to prevent investing in foreign assets.
+They lack access to local brokers and international brokers often do not allow them to open accounts.
+Also, it can be hard for them to obtain foreign currency and governments can have regulations to prevent investing in foreign assets.
 OptionBlox allows parties to create derivatives on Stellar’s ledger and sell them to investors in developing countries, circumventing these obstacles.

    Adam is a citizen and resident of Vietnam.
 He would like to invest in AAPL calls but there are no local option brokers and foreign brokers do not accept the Vietnamese Dong (VND).
 Foreign currency exchange is illegal in Vietnam, making exchanging his VND for USD or other currencies difficult and costly.
 Adam finds out about OptionBlox and realizes it is the answer to his problems.
 Utilizing a cryptocurrency exchange, Adam exchanges his VND for BTC.
 Then he exchanges BTC for a BTC anchor on Stellar.
 He can now utilize his BTC token to purchase AAPL calls written by a hedge fund in the USA, achieving his investment goals.